Stainless Steel Handpan vs. Nitrided Steel Handpan? What's the Difference?

 Nitrided steel handpan instruments can vary in sustain, but they usually have a more mellow timbre.
 This makes them great for songwriting, rhythm practice, or playing with percussion instruments.

-Here’s a side by side comparison of the same scale.
+Below are longer playing examples of the same scale in our different materials.
 But make sure to read on, because there are more differences than can be just seen or heard!

 We prefer nitrided steel handpans in each of the categories mentioned, and we highly recommend it to new and advanced players for its versatility.
 But the choice is up to you!